SS Carl D. Bradley: Final voyageCarl D. Bradley met her fate on November 18, 1958, while en route to Rogers City. The previous day, she had completed what was initially supposed to be her last voyage of the 1958 season, which she completed with the delivery of a cargo of crushed stone at Gary, Indiana. After leaving Gary, Carl D. Bradley set course for Manitowoc, where she was due to spend her winter layup in dry dock and was to have a new cargo hold fitted. She departed Gary empty on her final voyage on November 17 at 10:00 p.m. with in her ballast tanks for stability. However, when Carl D. Bradley was only a few hours from Manitowoc, she received an order from U.S. Steel to return to Calcite Harbor, as they had scheduled her to deliver another load of stone at the last minute.

 The winds were 25 to 35 mph at the start of her trip.
 The weather forecast was a gale with 50 to 65 mph southerly winds changing to southwest.
-Carl D. Bradley's path would take it into a lethal storm that was the result of two separate weather patterns merging.
+Carl D. Bradley's path would take her into a lethal storm that was the result of two separate weather patterns merging.
 A line of thirty tornadoes extended from Illinois to Texas; more than 1 ft of snow fell on North and South Dakota; nearly 2 ft of snow fell in Wyoming; Nevada's temperatures plummeted to below freezing; and Tucson, Arizona, had a record 6.4 inch snowfall.

 Captain Roland Bryan was known as a "heavy weather captain" who took pride in delivering his cargo on time.
 Bryan's usual course up Lake Michigan was quicker and ran closer to the Michigan shore.
 On November 18, he avoided the brunt of the building seas by instead traveling 5 to 12 mi along the lee of the Wisconsin shore.
 He planned a course with his first and second mate that would take them to Cana Island, then turn at Lansing Shoal near the Beaver Island group.
 Although the seas gathered strength from the southwest, they were not considered severe and the ship was riding smoothly.
 However, there is evidence that regardless of his reputation, Bryan likely had his doubts concerning how well the 31-year-old vessel could manage in rough seas.
 Not long before Carl D. Bradley's loss, he stated in a letter to a friend that he was well aware that the ship was not in the best condition structurally and should not be out in bad weather.
 He also expressed in the letter that he was relieved that Carl D. Bradley was slated to receive a new cargo hold during her winter lay-up in Manitowoc.